 For my web hosting needs I choose Digital Ocean, I’m a hands-on guy so I know what is required to manage your own server.
 I also choose to use Cloudflare – Cloudflare provides me with many IT infrastructure services such as domain management, caching, firewall, analytics, crypto (SSL).

 For web platform I choose WordPress, WordPress has evolved over the years and is now a solid web platform where you can run all kind of application from just basic blogging, a community site to selling products online.
-For my own requirements, I had the need for 3 websites, so I have setup WordPress as Multi-Site – which means that I can launch any number of site from one single platform.
+For my own requirements, I had the need for 3 websites, so I have set up WordPress as Multi-Site – which means that I can launch any number of a site from one single platform.
 I operate an online store that sells WordPress plugins, a community site for cyclists to my own blog.

 You can read this article I wrote about what to not forget when launching a WordPress site.

 For application backup I’m using git on my servers to push and pull any changes I do like adding a new plugin or a plugin update.
 The only new code is deployed on my staging host where I test all the changes, I then GIT to push the code to my Github Repository, and then I pull the code from my Github Repository to my production environment.